Xangis/magma/editors/de310/readme.txt

 *** NOTE **********************************************************************
 We have switched the compiler that we use with DikuEdit and have eliminated a few bugs, however this version has not been thoroughly tested.
-Report any errors to xangis@xangis.com and save your work often.
+Report any errors on https://github.com/Xangis/magma and save your work often.
 *******************************************************************************

 Files included in this distribution: